jonlpersson/ed-latimore/site/_posts/2023-03-23-monk-mode-review.md

 Plot out your breaks throughout the day so you aren’t getting lost in random idle moments.
 Also, you want to have a water jug next to you so you don’t have to keep getting up.

 If you’re a coffee drinker like me, you may want to keep the warmer near you or use a thermos and make more coffee on your breaks.
-I prefer a french press because it tastes better for black coffee.&nbsp;
+I prefer a french press because it tastes better for black coffee.

 I get some debate on this but here’s how to handle sleep during Monk Mode: Make sure you’re energized enough to focus and make good progress during your waking hours.
 Sleep as long as you want but once you’re awake, don’t linger in bed.